z-institute/Never.Fight.Twice/README.md

 - See how opensea api can speed up to update the NFT balance after mint
 - Display which tokenId has been used and which is not
 - Add waiting for the bet result screen & win or lose
+- Show random 3 of the user's NFTs and random 3 of N.F.T's NFTs. (may use [react paginate](https://www.npmjs.com/package/react-paginate))